ACT: Agentic Classification Tree: Additional Implementation Details of the ACT Algorithm

 \subsection{Prompt Constraints during Prompt Optimization}

 During prompt optimization in ACT, additional constraints are applied to keep questions clear and interpretable while encouraging exploration.
 The goal of these constraints is twofold: (i) ensure that generated questions remain simple, precise, and auditable, and (ii) incentivize diversity so that ACT explores many different semantic formulations during refinement.
 The maximum number of logical operators $L$ allowed per question is a controllable hyperparameter in ACT.
+In all experiments reported in the paper, we set $L = 2$.